 - chronic feelings of anxiety, including social anxiety,

 - prolonged periods of lowered mood and chronic depression,

 - anorexia nervosa and eating disorders,

 - avoidance, rigidity and low openness,

 - personality difficulties and unhelpful patterns of behaviour, including self-harm,

 RO-DBT was originally developed for people with treatment-resistant chronic depression and anorexia nervosa, however, research results suggest that it is effective in treating difficulties associated with obsessive compulsive and avoidant personality disorders, autism spectrum disorders and treatment-resistant anxiety.
 For further details on this innovative type of therapy please visit www.radicallyopen.net.

-Radically Open DBT programme is facilitated by Helen Brice, an associate therapist of Mind-Reframed, and Dr Alex Fowke who was involved in the original REFRAMED study, a randomised controlled trial of RO-DBT for treatment-resistant depression.
+Radically Open DBT programme is currently run independently of Mind-Reframed and is facilitated by Helen Brice, an associate therapist of Mind-Reframed, and Dr Alex Fowke who was involved in the original REFRAMED study, a randomised controlled trial of RO-DBT for treatment-resistant depression.
 Weekly classes are held on Thursdays from 7pm to 9pm at 1 Neal Street, Covent Garden, London, WC2H 9QL.
 The fee is £85 per 2-hour weekly class and it's payable for five classes in advance.
-Participants can either commit to the full RO-DBT programme, which entails both individual therapy and the RO-DBT skills classes or just the skills classes with optional individual reviews.
+Please note it is only possible to commit to the full RO-DBT programme, which entails both individual therapy and the RO-DBT skills classes.
 Please email us to find out when the next entry point is or to make arrangements to reserve your place.